 Hanscom Air Force Base, Massachusetts

-Hanscom AFB is an active U.S. Air Force base and home to Electronic Systems Center (ESC), which provides command, control, and information systems to the U.S. Department of Defense and its allies.
+Hanscom AFB is an active U.S. Air Force base and home to the Electronic Systems Center (ESC), which provides command, control, and information systems to the U.S. Department of Defense and its allies.
 The base, which has been called Hanscom Air Force Base since 1970, has been part of the Air Force Materiel Command since the early 1990s and in the 21st century is home to the Air Force Life Cycle Management Center, which, as its name suggests, is responsible for managing A.F. weapon systems from the cradle to the grave.
 In addition, the 66th Air Base Group will host the base and the Massachusetts National Guard and Joint Force Headquarters of Massachusetts, the Massachusetts Wing of the Civil Air Patrol, and civilian research facilities such as the Lincoln Laboratory of MIT and MITRE-funded research and development center.

 Hanscom Field / Hanscom Air Force Base (AFB) is located in Lincoln, Concord, Lexington, and Bedford and covers 1,120 hectares of Superfund land.
 Hanscom is located about 20 miles south of Boston and borders Lincoln-Concord-Lexington and Bedford.
 The base is 20 miles north of Boston, Massachusetts.